 What college/universities offer programs focused on the seniors housing and care property market?

-A master of science degree in seniors housing administration was recently launched at George Mason University in Fairfax, Virginia.
-In addition, a master of science degree in management, elder care administration, is offered at Lasell College in Newton, Massachusetts, and a master degree in long-term care seniors housing and aging services is offered at the University of North Texas, Denton.
+A Master of Science degree in seniors housing administration was recently launched at George Mason University in Fairfax, Virginia.
+In addition, a Master of Science degree in management, elder care administration, is offered at Lasell University in Newton, Massachusetts, and a master’s degree in long-term care seniors housing and aging services is offered at the University of North Texas, Denton.

 Cornell University’s School of Hotel Administration offers a course on seniors housing and care, as well as facilitating internships and career placement.
 University of Florida’s School of Geography recently began offering a course on housing and care options for the U.S. elderly.